 Ghina is an astrophysicist whose journey was an unusual, yet exciting one.
 Born in Barouk, a small village tucked among the thousand-year-old cedars of Mount Lebanon, it wasn’t immediately evident to her that one day she will have a story to tell.

 A curious child, she was peculiar to watch playing.
 A toy’s motor and battery were her objects of fascination.
 As a school kid, she installed a light system in her dark blue bag to make it easier to find her books.
 She found physics challenging so it lured her into it as a major in college, and later as a Masters degree.
 She then did her PhD in Astrophysics, during which she studied the structure and evolution of stars.
 By exploring their intricacies and body language she learned how fascinating their lifestyles are.
-She now writes about them here!
+She now writes about them on this platform!

-Meher is a Cambridge-based writer and holds a Master of Studies in Creative Writing from the University of Cambridge.
+Meher is a Cambridge-based writer and holds a Master of Studies in Creative Writing from Wolfson College, University of Cambridge.
 She was awarded the Louis de Bernières Prize for fiction writing in 2017.
 With a background in fine arts, Meher writes for theatre and screen – her adaptation “Our lady of Lahore” was produced by the Corpus Playroom Theatre in Cambridge.
 A perennially curious story-seeker, she is passionate about studying the spaces women occupy in literary narratives and art across different cultures.

 Weronika first tried Social Science as a major, but soon realised she had no love or passion for it.
 It had seemed like an obvious choice, when humanities were the only academic disciplines she would have ever considered.
 She then decided to study Graphic Design but fortunately, her local University didn’t offer that major but they had Computing and Information Systems.
 That was when she found her passion for web design and realised how creative the developer role can be.
 Weronika is passionate about encouraging more women into tech.
 She believes that it is a challenge and a journey, but as long as it feels right and makes a woman happy that’s all that matters.